-- ☐ Unfounded/No Threat - o Contact student's parents and/or guardian. - o Additional responses, as determined by the threat assessment team. - ☐ Transient - o Contact student's parents and/or guardian. - o If the intended target is a student, notify the intended target(s)'s parents and/or guardians.
-If the intended target is an adult, notify the intended target(s). - See that threat is resolved through explanation, apology, or making amends.
+- Contact student's parents and/or guardian. - If the intended target is a student, notify the intended target(s)'s parents and/or guardians.
+If the intended target is an adult, notify the intended target(s). - $\circ$ See that threat is resolved through explanation, apology, or making amends.